 - Some raw feeders like to add vegetables to meals, this is entirely personal preference.
 Just bare in mind vegetables need to be blended prior to feeding for any nutritional value to be gained as dogs cannot break them down themselves

-- If you have a dog with a suspected intolerance or allergy, we recommend beginning with feeding a single protein source (eg. only chicken) for at least a week and introducing any new proteins one at a time to highlight if one particular one triggers a reaction
+- If you have a dog with a suspected intolerance or allergy, we recommend beginning with feeding a single protein source (preferably one that the dog has not tried before) for at least 4 weeks and introducing any new proteins one at a time to highlight if one particular one triggers a reaction